armancenouvel/my-website/index.md

 ---
-title: Welcome to My Website
-description: A fun website with the Leap Day theme
+title: CTD Project
+description: Calibration for the CTD instrument
 layout: default
 ---

-# Welcome to My Leap Day Website!

-This is a simple website powered by GitHub Pages and styled with the **Leap Day** theme.

-- Explore the website
+# Calibration

+You can find here the detailed explanations to calibrate the different sensors.

+# Calibration of the Conductivity Sensor
 - Customize the content
 - Enjoy the minimalist design!

+# Calibration of the Dissolved Oxygen Sensor
+- step 1
+- step 2

+# Calibration of the Temperature Sensor
+-
+-